SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTAnalyticsDatasetGlueConfiguration.md

 ### -DatabaseName
 The name of the database in your AWS Glue Data Catalog in which the table is located.
-An AWS Glue Data Catalog database contains Glue Data tables.
+An AWS Glue Data Catalog database contains metadata tables.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iotanalytics-dataset-glueconfiguration.html#cfn-iotanalytics-dataset-glueconfiguration-databasename
 PrimitiveType: String